All You need to know about the Working Week in Denmark

 Steen Andersen

-Have you ever wondered how long people actually work in Denmark and how they manage to keep everything so chill?
 The working week in Denmark is unlike most places, and it’s not just about short hours – it’s about how they do work differently.
 Read about how the working week in Denmark is compared to other countries, how unions set the rules, or why everyone’s talking about the 4-day workweek..
 Let’s dive in and see what makes Denmark’s work culture so special!

 How Long is the Working Week in Denmark?

-If you put in more than 37 hours, you’re entitled to overtime pay – and Denmark takes that pretty seriously.
+If you put in more than 37 hours, you’re generally entitled to overtime pay – and Denmark takes that pretty seriously.
 Part-time work is becoming more popular too, especially in public sector jobs, though full-time is still the default for most employers.
 Most people work Monday to Friday, starting around 8 or 9 AM and wrapping up by 4 or 5 PM – plenty of time for an after-work drink or hanging with family.

 What are the Actual Working Hours in Denmark?